eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 A general overview of the exercise is given first, followed by more detailed step-by-step instructions.
 If you want a little challenge, you can try to just read the general steps of the exercise and if you need more help, take a look at the step-by-step instructions.
-The step-by-step instructions also explain some steps about _why_ they are done as they are done in the exercise.
+The step-by-step instructions also include explanations in some places about _why_ things are done as they are done in the exercise.

 The step-by-step instructions are divided into SeleniumLibrary and Browser sections separately.

 **Each exercise is summarized in bold text at the beginning.**

-All exercises have some explanation on why some things are done as they are in normal paragrahs.
+All exercises have some explanation on why some things are done as they are in normal paragraphs.

-- All exercise steps are bulleted.
-The bulleted points summarize the previous paragraphs as small individual tasks. **To finish the exercise, it's sufficient to read only the bulleted steps.** All other text is just narrative and explanations as to why things are done as they are.
+- All exercise steps are in bullet points.
+Each bullet points is an individual small task summary.
+Between the bullet points there are longer descriptive paragraphs.
+ **To complete the exercise, it's ok to skip those paragraphs.**
+Read the paragraphs for more explanations and the solution narrative, so you can understand and apply it in your work.

 > Quoted blocks indicate "nice to know" stuff and can be safely ignored.
-> They won't affect the outcome of the exercise, but generally include
+> They won't affect the outcome of the exercise, and will generally include
 > additional information the training doesn't handle.
 >
 > :bulb: If a quoted paragraph begins with a lightbulb, it tells that